Knee osteoarthritis

 • Muscle imbalances: The muscles of the leg and hip are important for stabilizing the knee, and when they are weak or imbalanced, they can contribute to the development of knee osteoarthritis.

-• Other factors: Some inflammatory diseases such as rheumatoid arthritis or metabolic diseases such as diabetes can also increase the risk of developing knee osteoarthritis.
+• Other factors: Some inflammatory diseases, such as rheumatoid arthritis, or metabolic diseases, such as diabetes, can also increase the risk of developing knee osteoarthritis.

-• Medical history: Your doctor may ask questions about your symptoms, such as pain, swelling, and difficulty moving your knee.
+• Medical history: Your doctor may ask you questions about your symptoms, such as pain, swelling, and difficulty moving your knee.
 They may also ask about risk factors, such as age, previous injuries, and weight.

 Treatment for knee osteoarthritis focuses on relieving pain and improving joint mobility.
 Treatment may include a combination of noninvasive measures and surgery.
 Some of the most common treatment options include: